 And it’ll be so tempting every time you walk past the fridge not to straighten out the rows.

-To make this cream cheese-filled pumpkin brownie recipe, you’ll need:
+You’ll need the following easy-to-find ingredients to make this cream cheese-filled pumpkin brownie recipe:

 - Unsalted butter